 ·

 Food of Armenia is dangerously good.
 In fact, it’s some of the best food I’ve ever had.
 Until very recently I didn’t know anything about it.
-I’d only heard a bit about the food in Georgia and that it was preeeetty amazing.
-But Armenian..
-What, why or how? – no clue.

 But then I came to Armenia and had my first order of manti.
-I randomly ordered what sounded good from the menu card and was served the most heavenly veal and lamb dumplings baked in tomato sauce with garlic yoghurt on the side.
+I randomly ordered what sounded good from the menu card and was served the most heavenly veal and lamb dumplings baked in tomato sauce with garlic yogurt on the side.
 From that dish on, I was pretty much hooked on Armenian food.

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support ♡ Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

 Food of Armenia

 Armenian food is a flavourful one.
-Think vegetables, meat and fish cooked with plenty of spice.
-The most popular dishes include lamb, eggplant and lavash (flatbread) – always served with a glass of wine or brandy.
+Think vegetables, meat, and fish cooked with plenty of spice.
+The most popular dishes include lamb, eggplant, and lavash (flatbread) – always served with a glass of wine or brandy.

-The joy about the Armenian food is that it’s a melting pot of so many cultures and flavours.
-You’ve got tabbouleh and tahini (Persian), potato salad (Russian) and dumplings that could belong in both Russian and Asian dishes.
-That’s what so great about Armenian food.
-It boasts so many amazing flavours from some of the best cuisines.
+The joy of Armenian food is that it’s a melting pot of so many cultures and flavors.
+You’ve got tabbouleh and tahini (Persian), potato salad (Russian), and dumplings that could belong in both Russian and Asian dishes.

 Another thing is the prices.
 They’re among the cheapest I’ve seen.
 We’re talking Thai prices here – like $2 a dish, at least for the smaller main dishes.
 Obviously, if you order a huge steak you’ll need to pay up.
 But traditional Armenian food and wine will not break the bank.
 Not by a long shot!

-Foodie tip: Because dishes are so insanely cheap, you can order several at a time.
+Because dishes are so insanely cheap, you can order several at a time.
 That’s what we did.
 We ordered, say, 4-5 dishes and got to try more of everything.
 I love these plates-to-share, but if you’re not much of a food sharer, you can always just order several dishes for yourself.
-Just think of it as tapas.

 1. Manti